enemyrr/unsend-wp/README.md

 2. **Verify Domain**: Your from email domain should be verified in Unsend
 3. **Enable Logging**: Check logs for specific error messages
 4. **Test Connection**: Use the built-in connection test
+5. **Use Test Email**: The Test Email feature always bypasses WordPress mail and uses Unsend directly - perfect for testing your configuration independently

 #### Configuration Problems